 Before being accepted into the course applicants must:

-- Please apply through an Apprenticeship Network Provider (australianapprenticeships.gov.au) with your employer to organise your apprenticeship contract prior to applying for this course.
-(Apprentices only)
+- Apprentices only: Please apply through an Apprenticeship Network Provider with your employer to organise your apprenticeship contract before applying for this course (Apprentices only).

 Applicants must also have: